ska-sa/spead2/doc/tutorial/tut-9-recv-memory-pool.rst

   are three places that memory might need to be allocated: incomplete heaps that spead2 is still receiving data for, complete heaps in the ringbuffer, and heaps that your code has received and not yet deleted.
-We'll limit the first two to 2 each.
+We'll limit the first two to two each.
 The C++ code only keeps one heap alive at a time, but the Python version actually holds references to two: until the call to :pythoncode:`item_group.update`, the item group still references the data from the previous heap.
 It should also be noted that while CPython frees